hubswitch-africa/vscode-symbols/README.md

 # vscode-symbols

 Get any symbol easily, especially those that aren't on your keyboard.
-It coould be your native currency, degree symbols, greek alphabets, etc. All you have to do is type the name.
+It coould be your native currency, degree symbols, greek alphabets, HTML5 entities, etc. All you have to do is type the name.

 ## Features